JohnlingOWO/Smart-LEGO-Sorting-Machine/README.md

 · Inference efficiency: Pure model forward inference time on Raspberry Pi is ≤50ms per frame, far exceeding the preset target of ≤100ms; end-to-end full recognition pipeline time is ≤1s

 · Cost control: Total final hardware cost of HKD 1,580, with a low-cost alternative design available to bring the total within the original HKD 1,540 budget

+Shape Recognition Model Implementation

+Dataset
+The shape model was trained on the Images of LEGO Bricks dataset published by Gdańsk University of Technology on the Most Wiedzy open-data platform.
+The dataset contains both 3D-rendered images (the majority — several thousand per class) and a smaller number of real photographs (a few hundred per class).
+Seventeen LEGO part numbers were selected to cover the most common bricks, plates, slopes, tiles, and Technic axles relevant to this project.
+The dataset was pre-split into three disjoint subsets and copied into the training environment:
+Table 5.4.
+Shape dataset split
+Split	Split Number of images
+Training	29,184
+Validation	6,242
+Test	6,288
+Total	41,714

+All 17 classes are present in every split.
+The 17 LEGO part numbers used as class labels are: 11212, 11477, 2420, 2431, 3001, 3002, 3003, 3004, 3005, 3009, 3010, 3021, 3023, 3039, 3623, 3666, 6091.
+Images were loaded with tf.keras.utils.image_dataset_from_directory at the native MobileNetV3Large input size of 224×224×3, in batches of 32, with a fixed seed of 42.